 - Thickened and/or distorted in shape

+So you may ask yourself, what is the root cause of toenail fungus?
 The source of the infection is a dermatophyte fungus.
 Fungal spores are natural and actually found all around us, but they tend to be even more common in warm, moist places like swimming pool decks, gym locker rooms, and communal showers.

 This particular microscopic organism does not need sunlight to survive.
 What it does need, however, is an environment that is warm and damp.
 Given that feet utilize hundreds of thousands of sweat glands to keep skin moist—and are often enveloped in socks and shoes—conditions are ripe for fungus to thrive.
 Further, the microscopic size of these organisms means it only takes a very minor scrape, cut, or even a tiny separation between the nailbed and corresponding toenail to enter and cause an infection.